reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 `value` stores the value and `setValue` is a function that can be used to change the value.
 The `null` passed to `useState` is used as the initial value for this state variable, so `value` here starts off equal to `null`.

-Since the `Square` component no longer accepts props anymore, you'll remove the `value` prop from all nine of the Square components created by the Board component:
+Since the `Square` Component no longer accepts props anymore, you'll remove the `value` prop from all nine of the Square Components created by the Board component:

 ```js {6-8,11-13,16-18}
 // ...